nbs-system/naxsi/nxapi/README.md

   * Create your own templates

 If you manage applications that do share code/framework/technology, you will quickly find yourself generating the same wl again and again.
-Stop that !
+Stop that!
 Write your own templates, improving generation time, accuracy and reducing false positives.
-Let me take a practical example:
+Take a practical example:
 I'm dealing with magento, like a *lot*.
 One of the recurring patterns is the "onepage" checkout, so I created specific templates:

     {